Kevin-Neil-Woods/pdsnd_github/README.md

 - Copy the `'BikeShare Project.py'` application into the **same** folder as the .csv files.

 ### Running the Application
+The application can be launched by simply double-clicking it within the folder.
+If this does not work the below steps can be followed.

-The application is activated from a terminal window (command prompt, bash, whichever you prefer).
+The application can be activated from a terminal window (command prompt, bash, whichever you prefer).

 - Using the terminal window of your choice, brows to the folder containing the `.csv` and `.py` files that you copied `$ cd <folder directory>`.
 - Run the `.py` application with the following command: `$ python 'BikeShare Project.py'` (note the quotations).